Flutterwave/Python-v2/README.md

 <br><br>

 ## ```rave.BankTransfer```
-This is used to create a virtual account for a Bank transfer payment.
+This class is used to create a virtual account for a Bank transfer payment.

 **Functions included:**
 * ```.charge```